 Finally the hot metal is pushed through rollers to create long bars and thus the final product was often referred to simply as ‘bar iron’.

-The puddling process required skilled labour and expensive machinery to produce any significant volume of wrought iron, but even so the process could not be scaled much since the amount processed was limited by the quantity of metal that could be manipulated by the puddler.
+The puddling process required skilled labour and expensive machinery to produce any significant volume of wrought iron, and the process could not be scaled up easily since the amount processed was limited by the quantity of metal that could be manipulated by the puddler.

-Wrought iron is no longer made, although there is a working puddling furnace at Blists Hill, Shropshire, that was reconstructed using equipment salvaged from Thomas Walmsley’s Atlas works in Bolton 8)wrought iron was produced at the Atlas works until the 1970s, making it the last commercial puddling furnace in the UK .
+Wrought iron is no longer made, but a working puddling furnace at Blists Hill, Shropshire, has been reconstructed using equipment salvaged from Thomas Walmsley’s Atlas works in Bolton.
+Wrought iron was produced at the Atlas works until the 1970s, making it the last commercial puddling furnace in the UK .

 Attempts to make wrought iron using the reconstructed furnace have thus far been unsuccessful, but the machinery is still used to recycle salvaged wrought iron.